There is a lot of truth in the saying "An idea can change the world".

 1. Purpose of the tool

-Since there is no limit on the number of topics that you can list in our Brainstormer tool, we generally recommend sticking to one specific topic or place while encouraging ideas.
+Since there is no limit on the number of topics that you can list in our Idea tool, we generally recommend sticking to one specific topic or place while encouraging ideas.

-A relevant title with a slightly detailed description on what your audience would like introduced, removed or changed would get the ball rolling.
+A relevant title with a slightly detailed description of what your audience would like introduced, removed, or changed would get the ball rolling.